cfagiani/flotilla/README.md

 When a ship reaches the boundary of the board, it will turn around (1 turn) and continue in the opposite direction.

-If you fire upon a cell with multiple ships present, ALL ships in that cell will be hit UNLESS one of those ships is a submarine.
+If you fire upon a cell with multiple ships present, ALL ships in that cell will be hit.
-For a submarine to be hit, it must be the only ship in that cell.

-TODO:
+#####TODO:
 * include attribution for sprites (https://opengameart.org/content/sea-warfare-set-ships-and-more) maybe
 * reset button prior to starting
 * different ordinance types
 * refactor/clean-up code
 * display grid coordinates
 * unit tests
-* submarine special hit condition
+* observation mode
+* multiple game rooms
+* fix disconnect logic
+* add shot & result to the chat log

+#####POSSIBLE ENHANCEMENTS
+This section contains ideas for further enhancements for the game.
+* submarines can only be hit if they're the only thing in a cell
+* "Easy Mode" - disables ship movement
+* music/sound effects